roydukkey/Dado.ComponentModel.Mutations/Documentation/Context/Mutator.md

 <dl>
 	<dt>context</dt>
-	<dd>Type: System.ComponentModel.DataMutations.MutationContext&lt;`T&gt;<br />Describes the type of object being mutated and provides services and context for mutation.</dd>
+	<dd>Type: Dado.ComponentModel.DataMutations.MutationContext&lt;`T&gt;<br />Describes the type of object being mutated and provides services and context for mutation.</dd>
 	<dt>property</dt>
 	<dd>Type: System.Reflection.PropertyInfo<br />The property info that describes the member to be modified.</dd>
 </dl>